 U.S. Olympic track and field trials: State connections

-A look at how athletes with Washington connections fared in the U.S. Olympic track and field trials Friday in Eugene, Ore.: Aretha (Hill (Hill) Thurmond:...
+A look at how athletes with Washington connections fared in the U.S. Olympic track and field trials Saturday in Eugene, Ore.: Blessing Ufodiama: Former Washington...

-Bryan Clay: Athlete who occasionally trains in Seattle is third in the decathlon with 4,252 points.
+Bryan Clay: Athlete who trains occasionally in Seattle fell in the 110 hurdles and finished 12th in the decathlon with 7,092 points.